Eugene Police: Ballot Measure 114 and status of Eugene permitting services - NewsBreak

 LANE COUNTY, Ore. — In a news release from Oregon State Police (OSP), an on-going investigation into the November 20, 2022 fatal crash on Highway 58 has resulted in the arrest of Amber Gonzalez-Riddle.
 On Thursday, December 1, OSP Troopers arrested Gonzalez-Riddle and lodged her in the Lane County...

-EUGENE, Ore. — The holiday season is known for good eating, but it could be a time when Americans waste the most food.
+LANE COUNTY, Ore. — The holiday season is known for good eating, but it could be a time when Americans waste the most food.
 According the Lane County Waste Management, waste generation is nearly 20 percent higher during the holidays - on top of inflation this year.
-They say it's...
+They say...

 SPRINGFIELD, Ore. — The "oldest and coldest" Springfield Christmas Parade kicks off Saturday at 1 p.m.
 The parade will begin at 21st and Olympic Street, proceeding towards Mohawk Boulevard, and down towards Main Street, concluding at the intersection of Main and Pioner Parkway East.
 Roads along the path will be closed until the parade has concluded.